DJShankyShoe/scythe/README.md

 A honeypot webpage fingerprints a malicious actor's device and browser information.
 Upon visit the login page, `fingerprint.js` will be executed.
 The captured fingerprint gets forwarded to SIEM and the YARA signature is created.
 To lure attackers, credentials can be released via `scythe` on public sites whereupon successful logon using those credentials would reveal malicious actors and fingerprinting is completed.
 Failed login attempts are also fingerprinted once rate-limiting thresholds are exceeded or when brute-forcing is detected.
 Upon such a detection, `main.py` will be executed and 3 levels of YARA signatures of varying strictness will be created that can be used for rate-limiting, applying challenge, or blocking of traffic.

-## Websever Setup
+## Webserver Setup
 Install the package & and run `install`
-> Take note - if you have apache installed and happen to have any files in `/var/www/html`, you will have to tranfer them somewhere safe since this directory will be overwritten
+> Take note - if you have apache installed and have files in `/var/www/html`, you will have to tranfer them somewhere safe since this directory will be overwritten
 ```shell
 git clone https://github.com/DJShankyShoe/scythe.git
 tar -xvzf scythe.git && cd scythe